maelfabien/maelfabien.github.io/_posts/2019-3-11-autoencoder.md

 ` 28*28*1 = 784 `

-Now, let's train the model !
+Now, let's train the model!
 We don't need any `y_train` here, both the input and the output will be the train images.

 ```python
 autoencoder.fit(X_train, X_train, nb_epoch = 15, batch_size = 64, validation_split = 0.1)